Reboot-Codes/auto-nmap/README.md

 # Automatic NMAP script

 This script will take in a list from STDIN or read from a file a newline (`\n`) separated file of network addresses to enumerate via NMAP.
+It will make a result file for each address in the current working directory (e.g. `192.168.0.1.txt`).

 Dependencies to use this script are Python 3 and `nmap` on your `$PATH`.